 In cats the major feature that is used to distinguish X and Y retinal ganglion and LGN cells is linearity or nonlinearity of spatial summation (Enroth-Cugell and Robson, 1966; Hochstein and Shapley, 1976).
-According the Hochstein and Shapley (1976) the identification of a cell as an X cell on the basis of linear summation requires not only a strong dependence on spatial phase and response at the fundamental modulation frequency, but also that spatial phase dependence be demonstrated at higher than the cell's preferred spatial frequency.
-This is because Y cells can exhibit a strong spatial phase dependence and respond quite well at the fundamental modulation frequency if the grating is presented at a low spatial frequency.
+According the Hochstein and Shapley (1976) the identification of a cell as an X cell on the basis of linear summation requires not only a strong dependence on spatial phase and response at the fundamental modulation frequency, but that spatial phase dependence be demonstrated at higher than the cell's preferred spatial frequency.
+This is because Y cells can exhibit a strong spatial phase dependence and respond at the fundamental modulation frequency quite well if the grating is presented at a low spatial frequency.
 Therefore, we also examined for spatial phase dependence both at the preferred spatial frequency of the cell and at least 2x the preferred frequency.
+In each case the grating was stepped at least once through the receptive field.
 Cells were considered to respond linearly if they showed a clear null F1 response.
 Also, if the F2 response became dominant over the F1 response we classified the cell as non-linear (Hochstein and Shapley, 1976).
 In Y cells the F2 component was found to be phase insensitive.
 We calculated the F2/F1 response ratio as an index of nonlinearity.
-In cats, X cells were always found to have a nonlinearity index of less than 1.0 while for Y cells this index was found to be greater than 1.0 (Hochstein and Shapley, 1976).
+In cats X cells were always found to have a nonlinearity index of less than 1.0 while in Y cells this index was found to be greater than 1.0.